2019 GSDSEF Digital Screening Information and Application Information

-There are three possible outcomes from screening.
+There are three possible outcomes from the screening process.
 Students and teachers will hear back directly about the results, which typically takes about a week.

 1. Recommended-- Based on the quality of the science, engineering, or coding, the project merits participation in the GSDSEF.
-Students receive a Congratulations letter with instructions how to apply to the GSDSEF and an Information/Signature Page to be filled out and sent in with fees.
+Students will receive a Congratulations letter with instructions on how to apply to the GSDSEF.

 2. NOT Recommended-- Based on the factors listed below, the project has been NOT Recommended to participate in the GSDSEF.
 Students will receive a letter thanking them for participation and encouraging them to do a project next year.
 They can NOT apply for the GSDSEF.